Search the Grace Website

 The International Community Development Concentration is offered through a cooperative agreement with the Hunger Education and Resource Training (HEART) Institute.
 The training includes the following courses taken on site during a semester spent at the HEART in Lake Wales, Florida.

 The Foreign Language Concentration allows students to pursue a significant level of language in either ancient Greek or Hebrew or one of the modern languages such as Spanish, French, or German.
-Students complete introductory courses here in Omaha and further their studies through a one or two semester study abroad experience while studying at a local language institute or university.
-Greek or Hebrew students are not required to study abroad, although participation in one of the Israel trips is highly encouraged.
+Students complete introductory courses here in Omaha and further their studies through a summer, one, or two semester study abroad experience while studying at a local language institute or university.
+Greek or Hebrew students are not required to study abroad, although participation in one of GU’s Israel trips is highly encouraged.

-The Psychology Concentration is designed to help students complete many of the pre-requisites for entrance into a graduate psychology program or social work.
+The Psychology Concentration is designed to help students complete many of the pre-requisites for entrance into a graduate psychology program.
 Students who pursue this concentration are endeavoring to work in a cross-cultural, non-profit mental health environment.

 The Non-profit Business Administration Concentration is designed to give students a basic foundation of intercultural issues found in business settings.
 This concentration is designed to help prepare students who desire to serve and live out their faith in an intercultural, non-profit context.
-Students who choose this concentration will spend six weeks in China working with Grace University’s BAMTAM initiative.
+Students who choose this concentration will spend six weeks in China working with GU’s JAM (Job as Missions) initiative.

 Review our IT resources available for students, faculty, and staff - including free Internet, E-mail accounts, and personal access to class schedules and grade reports.

 Review Career listings that will help students jump start their careers, including - Jobs, Ministry opportunities, Pastoral Internships, and more.